 Defined benefit pension plans are designed to provide employees with a guaranteed income stream upon retirement.
-Contributions in VRS plans are generally shared by employees and their employer and are a systematic way of prefunding the system's costs.
+Contributions to VRS plans are generally shared by employees and their employer and are a systematic way of prefunding the system's costs.
 The benefit of prefunding is that investment returns on the prefunded plan assets reduce the employer's long-term contributions.

 Retirement plans that have been in operation for a number of years generally have contributions coming into the plan and benefits being paid out.
-The net (non-investment) cash flow is the difference between the contributions and benefits and expenses of the fund.
+The net (non-investment) cash flow is the difference between the contributions collected (inflows) and the benefits and expenses (outflows) of the fund.
 These cash flows will vary for each plan because all plans have different demographics and maturities.

 Mature plans often have negative cash flows over time, which is considered the normal cycle of pension plans.
 Negative cash flows do not necessarily imply a plan is in trouble.
-In fact, part of the benefit and efficiency of prefunding is so the investment returns can pay a significant portion of the benefit payments.
+In fact, part of the benefit and efficiency of prefunding derives from investment returns paying a significant portion of the benefit payments.